HaschekSolutions/pictshare/README.md

 When requested by the URL provided in response, these files (for additionally defined types) will be offered for download.

+### UPLOADFORM_ENABLE
+If set, upload form will be presented on homepage of pictshare which allows users to easily upload images through browser instead of requesting through ```backend.php```.

+This setting is turned on by default.

 ### SUBDIR_ENABLE
 If set to true, it is possible to define subdirectories via REST API (request parameter ```subdir```) under which the file will be stored.